Karhin’s Blog

-Starting with iOS 17, the system introduced a new framework called Observation.
+Starting in iOS 17, Apple introduced a new framework called Observation.
 It does make life a bit easier in the context of SwiftUI, but integration with UIKit (or simply the task of wiring together different Observable objects) can cause some problems, since the only tool available is withObservationTracker.

 If you are going to build an app for iOS 26 or later, take a look at Observations; you do not need to read the rest of the article.
 As an alternative, you can take a look at Perception, it may be a good option.